 Report all loans and leases that the bank has the intent and ability to hold for the foreseeable future or until maturity or payoff, i.e., loans and leases held for investment, in Schedule RC-C, part I. Also report in Schedule RC-C, part I, all loans and leases held for sale as part of the consolidated bank's mortgage banking activities or activities of a similar nature involving other types of loans.
 When a loan is acquired (through origination or purchase) with the intent or expectation that it may or will be sold at some indefinite date in the future, the loan should be reported as held for sale or held for investment, based on facts and circumstances, in accordance with generally accepted accounting principles and related supervisory guidance.
 In addition, a loan acquired and held for securitization purposes should be reported as a loan held for sale.
 Loans held for sale shall be reported at the lower of cost or fair value as of the report date.
 The amount by which cost exceeds fair value, if any, shall be accounted for as a valuation allowance.
-For further information, see FASB Statement No. 65, "Accounting for Certain Mortgage Banking Activities." and the March 26, 2001, Interagency Guidance on Certain Loans Held for Sale.
+For further information, see FASB Statement No. 65, "Accounting for Certain Mortgage Banking Activities," AICPA Statement of Position 01-6, "Accounting by Certain Entities (Including Entities With Trade Receivables) That Lend to or Finance the Activities of Others," and the March 26, 2001, Interagency Guidance on Certain Loans Held for Sale.